opencord/voltha-go/quickstart.md

-# Quickstart VOLTHA 2.x Build Setup.
+# Development Quickstart VOLTHA 2.x Build Setup.

 These notes describe the checking out and building from the multiple gerrit repositories needed to run a VOLTHA 2.x environment with docker-compose.
 Starting point is a basic Ubuntu 16.04 or 18.04 installation with internet access.

+These notes are intended for iterative development only.
+The testing environments and production environments will run a Kubernetes Helm based deployment.